There was a long time in my life after I chose adoption for my baby in which gratitude became paramount to my survival.

 Are you an expectant parent with thoughts like, “I’m 4 months pregnant and don’t want to be,” or “I’m 7 months pregnant and don’t want my baby,” or “I’m expecting a baby and don’t want it?”

-Are you considering adoption, but you’re not sure if your situation justifies the decision?
-Are you worried that you have no support, or too much support to be able to place your baby for adoption?
+Are you considering adoption but not sure if your situation justifies the decision?

 Birth mothers worldwide are celebrated for National Birth Mother’s Day this Saturday, May 13, 2023, the day before Mother’s Day.
 This holiday started in the US, but it applies to birth mothers all over the globe.
 As a birth mother myself, I hold National Birth Mother’s Day in gratitude, as I am loved and celebrated, […]

 I am a birth mother.
-There is more to my story than pain.
 I hold hope that no matter what challenges we may face in this lifetime, there can always be healing in the journey.

 Laura is a wife, mom, and birth mom.
 She shares her story to inspire and educate anyone touched by adoption.